Quicklinks

 How do we get started with a sponsee?

-• If they aren’t sure, we can suggest reading “The Twenty Questions,” “Food Addiction and the FA Solution,” and the first two chapters of Food Addicts in Recovery Anonymous, which clearly lay out the disease and solution.
+• We give them time to understand food addiction.
+Everyone can benefit from reading “The Twenty Questions,” “Food Addiction and the FA Solution,” and the first two chapters of Food Addicts in Recovery Anonymous, which clearly lay out the disease and solution.
+We can discuss how these readings relate to our sponsee’s personal experience with food.

 We guide them in their abstinence, defined as weighed and measured meals with nothing in between, no flour, sugar, and the avoidance of any individual binge foods.